 I grew up in Montreal, Quebec, Canada.
 A truly beautiful place to live.
 When I was younger, I lived with my older sister, younger brother, and parents.
 My parents told me to follow my dreams and always create something.
 For years, I created gardens of flowers and fruits.
 I wrote many stories and poems.
 I danced, skied, ran, swam, and thoroughly enjoyed life.

 In 1985, I graduated from McGill University, Montreal, with a Bachelor of Education degree.
 I became a Teacher.
 This was an amazing accomplishment considering the fact that I have tremendous difficulty spelling!
 In 1995, I graduated from Concordia University, Montreal, with a Master of Arts degree in Educational Technology.
 I became a Computer Science Teacher, specializing in Educational Technology.
-I taught pre-kindergarten children all the way to high school seniors.
+I have taught children, teenagers, adults and senior adults.
 I’ve always loved teaching, but I was still brewing a passion for writing and the dream of becoming an author never diminished.

 A defining moment in my life occurred when my beloved Grandmother left me with phrases to live by and a spiritual muse.
 From that moment on, I knew I had to get the words out of my head, onto paper, and into the world.

 Here’s something funny about me, I love paper.
 I know it sounds silly to love paper, but I do.
 Even with all the technological advances in the world, I prefer paper.
 I like all the different qualities, weights, smells, and feel of paper.
 When I select a new journal, I study the paper which I will write on.
 My connection to writing is not simply about the words.
 It’s about the bond between the paper and the words, via the ink.